-Is the weather actually that bad, though?
-Although there are lots of rainy and icy days when riding simply isn’t possible, there are plenty of milder days that offer the perfect opportunity to hop back in the saddle and head outdoors.
+While the colder weather can bring days where cycling simply isn’t practical, there are plenty of milder days that offer the perfect opportunity to hop back in the saddle and head outdoors.

-Doing so is important, as you need to maintain your cycling endurance, something that is difficult to achieve through turbo training.
+Getting out on your bike regularly is essential if you’re looking to maintain your cycling endurance, something that is difficult to achieve through turbo training.
 With the perfect mix of turbo training and outdoor endurance rides, you’ll be flying by the time spring arrives.

-With that in mind, here’s everything you’ll need for outdoor riding this winter, so that you can maintain your cycling endurance.
+With that in mind, here’s everything you’ll need to prepare yourself for autumn and winter, so you can maintain your cycling endurance.

 The kit also features a MO-94 Bike Spray.
 Designed to disperse moisture, the spray helps prevent future dirt adhesion – giving any bike that added protection to withstand the autumn and winter conditions.